 The next possibility is a little more unconventional, but it works nonetheless: lemon juice and salt.
-By cutting a lemon in half, squeezing the juice on the stain, and then pouring salt over the juice, you can effectively soften some glues and remove it much more easily than before.
+By cutting a lemon in half, squeezing the juice on the stain, and then pouring salt over the juice, you can soften some glues and remove them much more easily.
 This works especially well to help remove superglue from wooden furniture.

 More delicate solutions

-For more delicate surfaces, such as varnished wood, you’ll need a much more delicate solution.
-Start with a simple application of warm water with a rag to loosen the glue, then scrape ever so gently so as to not damage the varnish.
+You’ll need a much more delicate solution for more delicate surfaces, such as varnished wood.
+Start with a simple application of warm water with a rag to loosen the glue, then scrape gently to avoid damaging the varnish.

 How do you remove glue from wood?
 A step-by-step walkthrough

-Now that you have a better idea of the kinds of solutions you can use to remove glue from wood, it’s important to walk you through exactly how to use them to get the job done.
+Now that you have a better idea of the solutions you can use to remove glue from wood, it’s important to walk you through how to use them to get the job done.

 1.)
 Gently scrape

-Begin by gently scraping the excess glue off the surface with a credit card, a spatula, or other hard object without any sharp edges that could potentially scratch the wood.
+Begin by gently scraping the excess glue off the surface with a credit card, a spatula, or another hard object without any sharp edges that could potentially scratch the wood.

 2.)
 Apply heat